FBI: ‘Boogaloo’ movement member arrested on gun charge

 COLLEGE PARK, Md.
 (AP) — A Maryland man described by the FBI as a member of the anti-government “boogaloo” movement has been arrested on a gun charge, court records show.

-Frank William Robertson Perry, 39, was scheduled to make his initial appearance in federal court on Friday.
+Frank William Robertson Perry, 39, remained jailed after his initial appearance in federal court on Friday by video conference.
+He has a detention hearing set for Oct.
+19.

 Perry was arrested Wednesday on a criminal complaint charging him with illegal possession of a firearm.
 He is prohibited from possessing a firearm or ammunition due to a 2002 burglary conviction, the FBI said.